I Should Have Said Something Sooner

 That question can be uncomfortable, but it is necessary.

-I have had seasons where I wanted certain areas of life to improve, yet I had to be honest about what I was still feeding.
-Sometimes it was stress that I kept fueling with overthinking.
-Other times it was discouragement that grew because I kept rehearsing what went wrong instead of what God had already done right.
-Real change began when I stopped focusing only on what I wanted removed and started paying attention to what I was allowing to grow.
+I know what it is like to want parts of life to improve while still feeding the very things working against me.
+At times I kept fueling stress through overthinking.
+Other times discouragement grew because I replayed what went wrong more than I remembered what God had already done right.
+Real change started when I stopped focusing only on what I wanted removed and paid attention to what I was allowing to grow.

 This is not only about schedules and responsibilities.
 It is also about what is being nourished in your thoughts, emotions, and private habits.